zocker-160/ifm/doc/solving.rst

      one.
 This is to avoid taking a one-way trip before preparing properly.

    If there are any safe tasks, the nearest one will be done next regardless of how close an unsafe task is.
-If there are no safe task, the nearest unsafe task will be chosen.
+If there is no safe task, the nearest unsafe task will be chosen.

 4. If there was a possible task, do it and remove it from the list.
 Move